royasutton/openscad-amu/README.md

 To runs a few basic post-build sanity checks in the tests sub-directory
 issue:

-    $ make tests
+    $ make check

-The openscad-amu documentation can be built and viewed by:
+The openscad-amu html documentation can be built and viewed by:

-    $ make docs
+    $ make html
     $ firefox share/lib/doxygen/html/index.html

 To install or uninstall openscad-amu, issue: